Strom Peterson

 Strom Howard Peterson (born 1967 or 1968) is a member of the Washington State House of Representatives representing the 21st Legislative District.
-In September 2023, Peterson was appointed to serve on the Snohomish County Council.
+In September 2022, Peterson was appointed to serve on the Snohomish County Council.

-Career
+Political career

-Strom was appointed to the Edmonds City Council in 2009.
+Peterson was appointed to the Edmonds City Council in 2009.
 He retained his seat in 2009 and was reelected to the Council in 2013.
 He served for two years as the Council's President.